 3.6.16 Standard Reports

-Contractor shall submit standard reports as described below, pursuant to timelines, periodicity, rules, procedures, demographics and other policies mutually established by the Exchange and Contractor, which may be amended by mutual agreement from time to time.
-Standard reports shall include, but are not limited to:
+Contractor shall submit standard reports pursuant to Attachment 13 Upon request, Contractor shall submit standard reports as described below in a mutually agreed upon manner and time.

-Enrollee customer service reports including phone demand and responsiveness, initial call resolution, response to written correspondence, and number/accuracy/timeliness of ID card distribution n;
+Enrollee customer service reports including phone demand and responsiveness, initial call resolution, response to written correspondence, and number/accuracy/timeliness of ID card distribution;

 Contractor shall provide utilization data regarding its nurse advice line based on its current standard reporting.
 Contractor and the Exchange shall work together in good faith to identify mutually agreeable information for Contractor to provide to the Exchange that will be useful in identifying patterns of utilization, including regarding health conditions or symptoms that are frequent topics of calls from Contractor’s members.